Panic grips residents as oil pipeline leaks in Lagos - Vanguard News

 By Olasunkanmi Akoni

-Fear has gripped the residents of Ijeododo Road, Igando, Alimosho, Local Government Area, Lagos, Saturday, following a Premium Motor Spirit, PMS, popularly, called petrol, pipeline leakage in the area.
+Fear gripped the residents of Ijeododo Road, Igando, Alimosho, Local Government Area, Lagos, on Saturday, following a Premium Motor Spirit, PMS, popularly, called petrol, pipeline leakage in the area.

 The incident which occurred in the afternoon when some of the residents noticed the leakage at Igando enroute Ijeododo road and raised the alarm.

-Eye witnesses’ account said as soon as the leakage was noticed after the heavy downpour, some of the residents in apparent fear started running helter-skelter.
+Eyewitnesses account said as soon as the leakage was noticed after the heavy downpour, some of the residents on apparent fear started running helter-skelter.

 The Director-General, Lagos State Emergency Management Agency, LASEMA, Dr. Femi Oke-Osanyintolu, confirmed the development.